open-mmlab/mmselfsup/docs/en/migration.md

 val_dataloader = ...
 ```

 Besides, we remove the key of `data_source` to keep the consistent pipeline format with other OpenMMLab projects.
-Please refer to [datasets.md](advanced_guides/datasets.md) and [transforms.md](advanced_guides/transforms.md) for more details.
+Please refer to [1_config.md](user_guides/1_config.md) for more details.

 #### Models